Devbimb/Book-Supplier-App/README.md

  * Screenshots showing postman requests and the output from the API<br>
    This is as shown in section 12 of the contents<br>
+ * Screenshots showing postman requests and the output from the API<br>
+   This is as shown in section 12 of the contents<br>
  * Screenshots of Database to prove that data is being persisted<br>
    This is as shown in section 9 of the contents<br>
  * Screenshot of your test results<br>
    This is as shown in section 13 of the contents<br>
  * Link to Jira Board<br>